Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Methodolgy

 \subsubsection{Post processing}

-For acquiring the final binary mask, first, the lesion marker (${Lesion_{marker}}$) is constructed by applying threshold (${T_H}$) on the prediction map.
-Lesion mask (${Lesion_{mask}}$) is also obtained through thresholding the prediction map with upper value than (${T_L}$).
-Afterward, (${Lesion_{marker}}$) is refined to consist only an object with the biggest area.
-Consequently, the segmentation mask of the lesion is constructed through binary morphological reconstruction \cite{gonzalez2010morphological}:
+For acquiring the final binary mask, first, the lesion marker is constructed by applying threshold (${T_H}$) on the prediction map.
+Lesion mask is also obtained through thresholding the prediction map with upper value than (${T_L}$).
+Afterward, lesion marker is refined to consist only an object with the biggest area.
+Consequently, the segmentation mask of the lesion is constructed through binary morphological reconstruction.
+The threshold values for ${T_H}$ and ${T_L}$ are chosen based on a grid search on different values in the ranges ${T_H} \in [0.8,0.9,0.95,0.975,0.99,0.995,0.996]$ and ${T_L} \in [0.3:0.05:0.85]$.